fence-io/website/content/articles/networking/linux-network-namespace/index.md

 2 packets transmitted, 0 received, +2 errors, 100% packet loss, time 1017ms
 ```

-The root namespace cannot talk to containers.
-To establish the connectivity between the root and container namespaces, we need to assign the IP address to the bridge network interface.
+The root namespace is currently unable to communicate with the `app3` network namespace because there's no route in root's routing table allowing to reach `app3`.
+To this, we first need to assign an IP address to the bridge network interface.

 ```
 ip addr add 172.16.0.1/16 dev br0
 ```

-Once we assigned ip address to br0 we got a route in the host routing table: `172.16.0.0/16 dev br0 proto kernel scope link src 172.16.0.1`
+Assigning an IP address to `br0` updates the root namespace routing table with the route: `172.16.0.0/16 dev br0 proto kernel scope link src 172.16.0.1`.
+This indicates that traffic destined for the `172.16.0.0/16` subnet can be routed via the `br0` interface.
+Given that `hlink1` and `hlink2` are also connected to the bridge, this implies that traffic will be appropriately directed to the target namespaces.

+Remember, the bridge operates at the data link layer (L2), so once traffic is routed to the bridge interface, an ARP request is broadcasted to all devices connected to the bridge, requesting the destination MAC address.
+The device that possesses the MAC address will respond, and the Ethernet frame will be filled with the destination MAC address before being sent to its destination within this L2 segment.

-Now we should be able to ping containers from the root network namespace.
+After this configuration, we should be able to ping `app3` and `app4` from the root network namespace.

 ```
 root@ubuntu:~# ping -c 2 172.16.0.30
 PING 172.16.0.30 (172.16.0.30) 56(84) bytes of data.